microsoft/fast/specs/flyout/flyout.md

 # Flyout
+// TODO: INVESTIGATE a potentially better name than `flyout`, maybe use popover???
+Compare with Open UI names
 ## Overview
 Flyout is a focusable floating container that shows over a pages content and displays UI related to what the user is doing.
 Similar to a Dialog, but with positioning controls and no specific action is required, a Flyout can be used to reveal a secondary control or show more detail about an item.